ncstate-daniel/puppet-patroni/README.md

 You also need to make sure the patroni package is available somewhere.
 For RPM based systems, you can get the package from [here](https://github.com/cybertec-postgresql/patroni-packaging/releases).

+You will also need to get PostgreSQL itself installed yourself.
+Patroni handles starting PostgreSQL on it's own, but you need to get the software installed.
+One pretty easy recommendation I have is to simply pull in [puppetlab's postgresql module](https://forge.puppet.com/puppetlabs/postgresql) and make use of the
+::postgresql::globals class.
+We will demonstrate a very simple recipe for that below.

 ### Beginning with patroni

 The very basic steps needed for a user to get the module up and running.
 This can include setup steps, if necessary, or it can be an example of the most basic use of the module.